 The month has already started, but March Madness would take a few weeks before it graces the TV screens with its presence.

-The first event of the NCAA Tournament comes in the form of Selection Sunday, where all 68 teams are announced.
-In 2019, this falls on March 17.
+The first event of the NCAA Tournament comes in Selection Sunday, where all 68 teams are announced.
+In 2019, this fell on March 17.

-Here are the rest of the dates at a quick glance:
+Here are the rest of the dates at a glance:

 - First Four: March 19-20.